More about Appreciative Inquiry:

 In every human situation, something works

 Doing more of what works is the key driver for Appreciative Inquiry, as opposed to trying to do less of what we know doesn’t work.
 Acting from the assumption that something is working makes it more likely that we will find that something.
-This is worth doing, as expectations – particularly from people in authority – influence performance.
+This is important because expectations – particularly from people in authority – influence performance.
 (See the Pygmalion effect.)

 Focusing on the positive influences the outcome